bradwestness/bradwestness.github.io/_posts/2019/2019-01-15-tuesdays-with-bernie-no-8-namesakes.md

 My favorite grouping, these are teams whose namesake draws from some allustion to the industry the city is historically known for.

 #### 1st Place: Milwaukee Brewers
 Named for the city's association with the brewing industry.
-What is there to say?
 The mascot is a lederhosen-wearing brewery worker who slides into a barrel of beer when the team hits a home run.
 Bonus points for even the corporate-named Miller Park being on theme.

 #### 2nd Place: Kansas City Royals
 Named after the "[American Royal](https://en.wikipedia.org/wiki/American_Royal)" livestock show, rodeo and barbeque competition.
 Ranks high because of the adorably "county fair" feel of the name's origins.